-In addition to training staff, state and local child welfare agency officials in four of six selected states told us they train clinicians in trauma-focused,

-40For this review, we did not evaluate the effectiveness of the selected states' or counties' initiatives.
-Also, we did not independently verify the information provided, but corroborated, when possible, the information we received during our state and county interviews with relevant state documents.
+In addition to training staff, state and local child welfare agency officials in four of six selected states told us they train clinicians in trauma-focused, evidence-based therapies.
+For example, Wisconsin child welfare officials told us that clinicians participate in learning communities where they receive training in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), an evidence-based therapy.
+Clinicians participate in 5 days of inperson training, receive 16 consultation calls with a trainer, and complete corroborated, when possible, the information we received during our state and county interviews with relevant state documents.
 We provided officials the opportunity to review the content for accuracy and provide revisions or corrections.